josuehfa/System/README.md

 ## Executing Integrated Scenario with Local and Global Path Planning

-A simple example simulating an encounter with a traffic intruder and considering the cost of path (populational density, restrited areas and meteorological) is provided.
+A simple example simulating an encounter with a traffic intruder and considering the cost of path (populational density, restricted areas and meteorological) is provided.
 To simulate and visualize an animation of the simulation, try the following script:
 ### Simulation
 `$ python3 RunOptimalSim.py`